Miguel Cabrera Player Props: Tigers vs. Giants

-Miguel Cabrera -- 1-for-5 in his most recent game -- will be in action for the Detroit Tigers against the San Francisco Giants, with Anthony DeSclafani on the hill, on April 15 at 1:10 PM ET.
+The Detroit Tigers and Miguel Cabrera, who went 1-for-1 with an RBI last time out, battle Logan Webb and the San Francisco Giants at Comerica Park, Sunday at 1:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Giants.
+He reached base in his only plate appearance in his most recent appearance against the Giants.

 Miguel Cabrera Game Info & Props vs. the Giants